Offering New Homes in Peterborough, Cambridgeshire

 The city of Peterborough is a great place to buy a new home if you want to spend your time in a vibrant and thriving community with easy access to countryside and other major cities such as Birmingham, Cambridge, York and London.
 Peterborough is situated in the heart of rural East England, bridging the Cambridgeshire, Rutland, Lincolnshire and Northamptonshire borders, and is well known for being one of the East of England’s most important historical centres.

 The city strives to be the UK’s environment capital and boasts a growing ‘green’ business sector, whilst also hosting many large international businesses offering excellent employment opportunities.
-The city makes an excellent home of choice for London commuters due to its transport links being only 45 minutes away on the GNER trainline from London Kings Cross.
-It’s actually quicker to reach London from Peterborough than it is from many areas within the M25!
-With housing significantly less costly than in London, it offers a practical alternative.
-Thinking of buying a new home in Peterborough?
+The city makes an excellent home of choice for London commuters, being only 45 minutes away on the GNER trainline from London Kings Cross.
+With housing significantly less costly than in London, it offers a practical alternative for city workers.

 If that wasn’t enough to whet the appetite, Peterborough was recently named one of the UK’s top five most thriving communities in a report published by the Sunday Times in October 2019.
 Helped by increasing job prospects in the city and the large amount of leisure and lifestyle opportunities available, Peterborough makes a popular living location for buyers.